universalweb/Whitepaper/WhitePaper.md

 <h4>IDENTITY CERTIFICATES</h4>

 <p>Identity certificates, (IC), are documents that provide cryptographic details that represent you on the network and are signed by an Identity Registrar.
 An identity certificate has two cryptographic key pairs: Master and Ephemeral.
 A master key pair is used specifically for signing ephemeral certificates and is the core identifying key pair.
 Ephemeral key pairs can be replaced at the owner's discretion.
-Identity certificates cryptographically authenticate & authorize clients on the network.</p>
+Identity certificates cryptographically authenticate & authorize clients on the network.
+Servers require a client certificate upon connection to establish a successful UDSP handshake.</p>

 <p>Ephemeral Certificates, (EC), are a sub-certificate to the Master Certificate.
 EC's act as profiles that are used to access user-defined services.
 For example, wallet certificate, banking certificate, general web browsing certificate, or for every service.
 However, one can choose to utilize one single ephemeral certificate for all services.
 ECs are used for the key exchange process which sets up a bi-directional UDSP connection between the origin and host.</p>

-<p>Users can instantly signup, login, and purchase an item with their identity certificate.
-Servers require a client certificate upon connection to establish a successful UDSP handshake.</p>
+<p>Users can instantly signup, login, and purchase an item with their identity certificate.</p>

 <p>Identity certificates form the basis for a decentralized reputation system, which can publicly record good & bad behavior associated with specific certificates.
 A honeypot can be used to block known bad actors from accessing a service further securing the network.</p>